poworoznek/sparse_bayesian_infinite_factor_models/README.md

 `safefact.R` implements the Gibbs sampler in bka paper

-See the Post Processing Overview for general discussion of `rotfact.R` and `clustalign.R`.
+See the Post Processing Overview for general discussion of `mcrotfact.R` and `clustalign.R`.